 Burren Learning landscape focus of Portuguese visit to boost innovation for sustainable agriculture

-A group of 20 farmers, researchers and Ministry of Agriculture officials from Portugal recently visited the Burren to experience the lessons learnt and recent innovations in sustainable agriculture in the region.
-The two day visit focused on innovations in building community partnerships with Burrenbeo Trust, farmer centered approaches of the Burren Programme to the design and implementation of the results based agri-environment schemes.
+A group of 20 farmers, researchers and Ministry of Agriculture officials from Portugal visited the Burren to experience the lessons learnt and recent innovations in sustainable agriculture in the region.
+The two day visit took place during the learning landscape weekend in August 2018.
+The visit focused on innovations in building community partnerships with Burrenbeo Trust, farmer centered approaches of the Burren Programme to the design and implementation of the results based agri-environment schemes.
 Together with a focus on rural enterprise in the Burren that capitalizes on the unique landscape, the visitors got a real impression of the possibilities and opportunities for sustainable development in the region.

 The visit is part of a wider EU Horizon 2020 Research and Innovation funded project HNV LINK, which stands for High Nature Value Farming: Learning, Innovation and Knowledge.
 The work of the project focuses on developing and sharing innovations that support farming systems of exceptional nature value across Europe.
 Throughout Europe these High Nature Value farmland areas are threatened with land abandonment, degradation, economic and social marginalization.
 In recent years, the Burren has shown that these challenges can be overcome.
 As a result, the area is receiving considerable attention from across the EU.

 James Moran (GMIT) who facilitated the trip highlighted that “sharing knowledge across Europe with visits such as this enables innovative networks of people to work in partnership to develop locally adapted and results orientated solutions for their areas”.